Web-learning/Open-Umbrella/session-01/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-This is the session template.
+Welcome to the session template.
+Start:
-* It needs to be copied and pasted into an [etherpad](https://mensuel.framapad.org/).
+[ ] Before the call, this template needs to to be copied and pasted into the [etherpad](https://mensuel.framapad.org/).
-LINK to ZOOM call MUST be tested before the COMMS is sent Update dates, times and people below
+[] Insert LINK to ZOOM call
+Lead and host must update dates, times, presentations below Links MUST be tested before the COMMS is sent
+Email comms (a day before)
+WhatsApp Comms (10 minutes before)

+End:
+After the call is finished, the etherpad needs to be archived.
+Look for export,
+Open your editor
+Anonomise all partipant details (but save expert, lead and host) Select markdown
+Pushed the back as notes into github

 * These instructions withing the ++++ lines should then be deleted
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++